dennisnyamweya/pizza_website/README.md

 # {Azzip_pizza website()}
-#### {Brief description of application}, {Date of current version}
+#### {This is a pizza ordering website that allows online ordering and delivery of pizza.}, {2019}
 #### By **{List of contributors}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{This web application facilitates online ordering of pizza and delivery in case the customer wants to order.  }
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions